Why Should Airlines Care About Experimentation?

 In modern times, many of the developments in experimentation methodology have come from the tech industry.
 In a typical setting, a product manager at a platform like Microsoft Bing might want to know how ad revenue is affected by a change in their UI or search ranking.
 To measure this, they would pick a few metrics of interest (say, ad revenue per user session), then randomly expose some users to the new UI (the test group) and others to the old one (the control group).
 In the simplest case, they would run a t-test to compare the average ad revenue between the two groups and adopt the new UI if the result is positive and statistically significant.

 I’m skipping over a lot of the technicalities here.
-There are sophisticated statistical models in place at these companies to run experiments faster, in parallel etc. The point I am trying to make is that these experiments are, at first glance, well behaved.
+There are sophisticated statistical models in place at these companies to run experiments faster, in parallel etc. The point I am trying to make is that this experiment setup is realatively well behaved compared to it’s RM counterpart.
 It’s easy to randomly assign users to a test or control group.
 Users don’t affect each other’s outcomes.
 You can typically collect a large amount of data quickly, which lets you make confident estimates.

 Both options introduce challenges: waiting until departure means that you can’t iterate quickly on your experiments, while using predictions introduces model risk and uncertainty into your estimates.